Moments and growth indices for the nonlinear stochastic heat equation with rough initial conditions: Proof of existence, uniqueness and moment estimates

-{ \bf Step 1.~~} Define $u_0(t,x) = J_0(t,x)$.
-By Lemma \ref{L2:J0Cont}, $u_0(t,x)$ is a well-defined and continuous function over $(t,x) \in \R_+^*\times\R$.
-We shall now apply Proposition \ref{P2:Picard} with $Y=\rho(u_0)$.
+\textit{Step} 1.
+Define $u_0(t,x) = J_0(t,x)$.
+By Lemma~\ref{L2:J0Cont}, $u_0(t,x)$ is a well defined and continuous function over $(t,x) \in\R_+^*\times\R$.
+We shall now apply Proposition~\ref{P2:Picard} with $Y=\rho(u_0)$.
 We check the three properties that it requires.
 Properties (i) and (ii) are trivially satisfied since $Y$ is deterministic and continuous over $\R_+^*\times\R$.
-Property (iii) is also true since, by Lemma \ref{L2:HigherMom},
+Property~(iii) is also true since, by Lemma~\ref{L2:HigherMom},

-which is finite by \eqref{E2:InitK0} and Lemma \ref{L2:InDt}.
+which is finite by \eqref{E2:InitK0} and Lemma~\ref{L2:InDt}.
 Hence, the following Walsh integral is well defined and is an adapted random field

-The continuity of the deterministic function $\left(s,y\right)\mapsto \rho(u_0\left(s,y\right))$ implies its local $L^p(\Omega)$-boundedness (in the sense of \eqref{E2:Ytxlb}).
-So $(t,x)\mapsto I_1(t,x)$ is $L^p(\Omega)$-continuous on $\R_+^*\times\R$ by Proposition \ref{P2:Picard}.
+The continuity of the deterministic function $ (s,y )\mapsto \rho(u_0 (s,y ))$ implies its local $L^p(\Omega)$-boundedness [in the sense of \eqref{E2:Ytxlb}].
+So $(t,x)\mapsto I_1(t,x)$ is $L^p(\Omega)$-continuous on $\R_+^*\times\R$ by Proposition~\ref {P2:Picard}.

 Define $u_1(t,x)= J_0(t,x)+I_1(t,x)$.
 Since $J_0(t,x)$ is continuous on $\R_+^*\times\R$, $u_1(t,x)$ is $L^p(\Omega)$-continuous on $\R_+^*\times\R$.
 Now we estimate its moments.
 By \Itos isometry,